-The District's net OPEB liability (asset) was measured as of June 30, 2018, and the total OPEB liability used to calculate the net OPEB liability (asset) was determined by an actuarial valuation dated June 30, 2017, and rolled forward to June 30, 2018, using standard update procedures.
+The District's net OPEB liability (asset) was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability (asset) was determined by an actuarial valuation dated June 30, 2019.
 A summary of the principal assumptions and methods used to determine the total OPEB liability is shown below.